sothmann/typescript-gradle-plugin/README.md

 		declaration = true
 		// additional configuration options
 	}

+## Run the TypeScript compiler

+	gradle compileTypeScript

+# Available configuration options

-# Available configuration options for the compileTypeScript task
+Here is a list of the available configuration options of the compileTypeScript task

 * source - required, (Set<File>) a set of files or directories to compile
 * outputDir - optional, (File) the output directory